 The Bible tells us that our work is to benefit others as well as ourselves (Exodus 23:10–11; Deuteronomy 15:7–11; Ephesians 4:28).
 Additionally, God's people are specially equipped for work (Exodus 31:2–11).

 In regards to unemployment, welfare in the Bible is closely tied to work (Leviticus 19:10; 23:22).
-When Paul wrote the church in Thessalonica, he said those who don't work should not have fellowship with the church and that people who didn't work don't get to eat (2 Thessalonians 3:12).
+When Paul wrote the church in Thessalonica, he said those who were living in idleness should not have fellowship with the church and that people who were unwilling to work don't get to eat (2 Thessalonians 3:6–12).
 Biblically, we are to help those in need.
 Often this means providing them with work, which helps not only meet the physical need, but provides a sense of dignity and purpose.

 Those who are unable to work to earn money should not feel ashamed at this, but should joyfully accept God's provision of resources while also seeking the work He has for them.
 Ephesians 2:10 tells us that God has prepared good works in advance for His children.
 Our "work" is not always employment that results in a paycheck, but includes much more.
 For example, parents work in raising their children.
 Many times the work of the disabled is to be a light and encouragement to medical professionals, to offer a listening ear, and to pray.
 Similarly, the elderly might be able to share the wisdom of their age with those who are younger or perhaps volunteer somewhere.